uchicago-dsi/summerlab/README.md

 The mission of the program is to foster an inclusive research environment where students from all backgrounds gain hands-on research experience and build critical computational and data science skills.
 It’s our goal to run a program that balances the rigors of research with a collaborative, cohort experience to train the next generation of interdisciplinary computational and data scientists.

 ### Student Experience
 This program offers you the chance to participate in research, possibly for the first time, outside of a classroom environment.
 This can bring its own challenges, but we hope that you make the most of this research experience.
-This program also uniquely offers you chances to collaborate and build friendships with fellow young minds intrigued by computational puzzles.
+This program also uniquely offers you chances to collaborate and build friendships with fellow minds intrigued by computational puzzles.
 We hope you use this summer to:
 * Engage with and contribute to your cohort and cluster
 * Conduct interdisciplinary data science research
 * Collaborate with and learn from your cohort peers